You want smart political talk without the meltdowns?

 Donna Brazil leaking debate questions to the Clinton campaign.

-Donna Brazil pushing back at CNN, their own network over coverage of the Clinton campaign.
+Donna Brazil pushing back at CNN, her own network, over coverage of the Clinton campaign.

-Katie Curric caught trying to offer a showcase of Clinton's personality in an interview.
+Katie Couric caught trying to offer a showcase of Clinton's personality in an interview.

 Let me translate that for you.

-And remember Glenn Thrush over a politico sent a story to the campaign.
+And remember, Glenn Thrush over at Politico sent a story to the campaign.

-Oh, before I post this, don't tell my bosses I'm doing this, but I want to make sure you approve that it's not gonna, you're not gonna be offended when it gets posted.
+Oh, before I post this, don't tell my bosses I'm doing this, but I want to make sure you approve that it's not going to, you're not going to be offended when it gets posted.

 Or Harward emailing Podesta about questions he should ask Jeb Bush.